Benjam11n/Birds-of-a-Feather-frontend/README.md

 1. **Logging in and Signing up:**

    - Upon entering the application, you'll be redirected to the login page.
-   - Use the default login details (email: example@example.com, password: password) or sign up.
+   - Use the default login details (email: example@example.com, password: password) or sign up by clicking on the sign up tab.

 2. **Joining a Community:**